 Celebrating Over 21 Years of Excellent Service

-Here are a few ways you can borrow from your IRA without attracting a penalty:
+Here are a few ways you can obtain an IRA loan without attracting a penalty:

 • If you can repay the borrowed money in 60 days or less, you can use the 60-day rollover rule to your advantage.
 The IRS allows you to roll money from one IRA to another or pull money out from your IRA as long as you put it back in the same IRA within 60 days.
 Follow this IRA 60-day rollover rule, and you will not have to pay taxes and penalties.